zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

     (etc.)
     ```

-    To use the default value shown in a prompt, press enter.
+    If you want to use the default value shown in a prompt, press enter.

     After configuration is complete, the upgrade starts.
 You can monitor the log file.
 Log messages are reported for the start and completion of each upgrade process.